chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/cve_visualizations/index.md

 We only have data for a limited subset of alternative images.
 We will expand this set over time, but please let us know of any particular comparison data you are looking for.

+## Learn More

+The CVE data used in these reports is from the [Grype vulnerability scanner](https://github.com/anchore/grype).
+Vulnerability data is constantly evolving, so we scan images each day and store the results.
+The results shown are the vulnerabilities found on the day in question; scanning the images again with a newer database will show different results.

+For more information on CVEs see [What Are Software Vulnerabilities and CVEs](/software-security/cves/cve-intro/).